andyywz/EventManager/README.md

 * Kaminari
 * AWS for db storage
 * ActiveAdmin for administration controls
+* Figaro for AWS keys
+* RSpec for testing

 ### TODO
 * Add styling for the attending list